Ethersocial/ethersocial-pool/README.md

     "requirePeers": 5,
     // Run payouts in this interval
     "interval": "2m",
-    // Gesn instance node rpc endpoint for payouts processing "daemon": "http://127.0.0.1:9545",
+    // Geth instance node rpc endpoint for payouts processing "daemon": "http://127.0.0.1:9545",
     // Rise error if can't reach geth in this amount of time "timeout": "10s",
     // Address with pool balance 풀 coinbase wallet address.
     "address": "0x0",
-    // Let gesn to determine gas and gasPrice "autoGas": true,
+    // Let Geth to determine gas and gasPrice "autoGas": true,
     // Gas amount and price for payout tx (advanced users only) "gas": "21000",